Orson Scott Card: Awards and legacy

 In 1992, Card won the Edward E. Smith Memorial Award.
 Card won the ALA Margaret Edwards Award, which recognizes one writer and a particular body of work for "significant and lasting contributions to young adult literature", in 2008 for his contribution in writing for teenagers; his work was selected by a panel of YA librarians.
 Card said he was unsure his work was suitable for the award because it was never marketed as "young adult".
-In the same year, Card won the Lifetime Achievement Award for Mormon writers at the Whitney Awards.
-In 2002 Shadow of the Hegemon was listed as ALA Best Books for Young Adults.
+In the same year, Card won the Lifetime Achievement Award for Mormon Writers at the Whitney Awards.
+In 2002, Shadow of the Hegemon was listed as ALA Best Books for Young Adults.

 The Harold B. Lee Library has acquired the Orson Scott Card papers, which include Card's works, writing notes, and letters.
 The collection was formally opened in 2007.
 Stephenie Meyer, Brandon Sanderson, and Dave Wolverton have cited Card's works as a major influence.
 In addition, Card inspired Lindsay Ellis's novel Axiom's End.

 Other activities

 Since 1994, Card has served as a judge for Writers of the Future, a science fiction and fantasy story contest for amateur writers.
 In late 2005, Card launched Orson Scott Card's InterGalactic Medicine Show, an online fantasy and science fiction magazine.
 In 2005, Card accepted a permanent appointment as "distinguished professor" at Southern Virginia University in Buena Vista, Virginia, a small liberal arts college.
 Card has served on the boards of a number of organizations, including public television station UNC-TV (2013-present) and the National Organization for Marriage (2009–2013).

 Card taught a course on novel writing at Pepperdine University, which was sponsored by Michael Collings.
 Afterwards, Card designed his own writing courses called "Uncle Orson's Writing Course" and "literary boot camp".
-Eric James Stone, Jamie Ford, Brian McClellan, Mette Ivie Harrison and John Brown have attended Card's literary boot camp.
-Luc Reid, founder of the Codex Writers Group is also a literary book camp alumnus.
-Card has been a Special Guest and/or Literary Guest of Honor and Keynote Speaker at the Life, the Universe, & Everything professional science fiction and fantasy arts symposium, on at least six separate occasions: 1983, 1986, 1987, 1997, 2008, 2014.
+Eric James Stone, Jamie Ford, Brian McClellan, Mette Ivie Harrison, and John Brown have attended Card's literary boot camp.
+Luc Reid, founder of the Codex Writers Group, is also a literary book camp alumnus.
+Card has been a Special Guest and/or Literary Guest of Honor and Keynote Speaker at the Life, the Universe, & Everything professional science fiction and fantasy arts symposium, on at least six occasions: 1983, 1986, 1987, 1997, 2008, 2014.